IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String type` - The name of the type the fragment describes fields for.

-`List<GraphQLNode> nodes` - The list of child nodes (or fields) of the fragment.
+`List<GraphQLBaseNode> nodes` - The list of child nodes of the current fragment.
+Includes inline fragments.
+If a node has no child nodes it'll be built as a field.
+The node can either be `GraphQLNode` or `GraphQLFragmentNode`.

-`List<GraphQLFragmentNode> fragments` - The list of child inline fragment nodes.
-The regular fragments are not stored here as they are pasted directly into fragment as child fields.

 ---

 ### Methods

+`Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLNode`.
+Otherwise returns false.

+`Boolean isFragmentNode()` - Returns true if the current node is an instance of `GraphQLFragmentNode`.
+Otherwise returns false.

 `Boolean hasNode(GraphQLNode node)` - Returns true if there is a node with the same name from the parameter.
 Otherwise returns false.

 `Boolean hasNodes(GraphQLNode[] nodes)` - Returns true if there is at least one node from the provided array.
 Otherwise returns false.

 `Boolean hasNodes()` - Returns true if there is at least one child node in the current fragment.
-Otherwise returns false.

-`Boolean hasInlineFragments()` - Returns true if there is at least one child inline fragment for the current fragment.
 Otherwise returns false.

 `GraphQLFragmentNode withField(String field)` - Adds a new field to the fragment.